Reading time: 6 minutes

 How to quickly spot gaslighting?

-Some common signs of gaslighting include:
+Four common signs of gaslighting:

 People like those with narcissistic and sociopathic personalities are often gaslighters because it makes them feel powerful to make other people question themselves.
 They might also gaslight as a way to get attention and approval from others, especially if they have low self-esteem.